 \section{Abstract}

-We investigate the connection between semilinear elliptic PDEs with isolated singularities and stationary nonlinear Schr\"odinger equations with point interactions.
-In dimensions $d=2,3$, we provide a detailed equivalence result between the two problems.
-As a consequence, this allows us to exploit a range of operator-theoretic and variational techniques, hitherto not explicitly explored in the context of singular solutions.
-By leveraging this approach, in the focusing case, we provide the existence of infinitely many singular solutions by applying the Ambrosetti-Rabinowitz theory to an action functional adapted to the point interaction.
-When $d=2$ and relying on a suitable uniqueness result, we also characterize positive solutions in terms of action ground states, and we show the existence of infinitely many singular, nodal solutions.
+We investigate the connection between semilinear elliptic PDEs with isolated singularities and stationary nonlinear Schrödinger equations with point interactions.
+In dimensions $d=2,3$, we establish a rigorous correspondence between their solutions, revealing two regimes depending on whether a boundary condition at the singularity can be imposed.
+This connection enables us to exploit operator-theoretic and variational methods that have not previously been applied to the study of isolated singularities.
+In the source regime, we prove the existence of infinitely many radial singular solutions, by applying the symmetric mountain pass theorem of Ambrosetti and Rabinowitz to the action functional associated with the point interaction.
+When $d=2$, a suitable uniqueness result allows us to characterize singular ground states (positive solutions) as action minimizers and to prove the existence of infinitely many nodal singular solutions.

 \subjclass[2020]{35A15, 35J61, 35Q40, 81Q10, 35B09}

 \keywords{Semilinear elliptic equations, singular solutions, point interactions, variational methods, nodal solutions}